smart-JLuo/smart-JLuo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I'm an incoming Ph.D. student in Applied Mathematics with a focus on [computational sciences](https://www.stonybrook.edu/commcms/ams/research/appliedmath.php) at Stony Brook University.

-I'm a math graduate from [Stony Brook University](https://www.stonybrook.edu/), where I studied both [applied mathematics](https://www.stonybrook.edu/commcms/ams/)📙 and [pure mathematics](http://www.math.stonybrook.edu/)📕.
+Previously, I obtained a Bachelor of Science degree with highest distinction from [Stony Brook University](https://www.stonybrook.edu/) in both [applied mathematics](https://www.stonybrook.edu/commcms/ams/)📙 and [pure mathematics](http://www.math.stonybrook.edu/)📕.

 I'm interested in Machine Learning, discrete math, graph theory, and many other topics in applied mathematics and computer science. 👀